tldr-pages/tldr/pages/linux/protontricks.md

 `protontricks -l`

-- Search for a game's App ID by entering it's name:
+- Search for a game's App ID by name:

 `protontricks -s {{Game_Name}}`